liangzifei/MRH-Net/README.md

 # Prepare your own data(without training)

 Please refer to our gradient table and data prepared online(refer /Test_Data) to prepare your own data.
 Our pre-trained network in folder /network could generalise to other data with the same scanner as our Test_Data.
-USERS using the identical MRI contrasts as our listed example data online(under /Train_data and /Test_data MRI subject resources).
+USERS need use the identical MRI contrasts as our listed example data online(under /Train_data and /Test_data MRI subject resourc

 # Prepare your own data(with your own training)
 ## Specific steps to prepare yourself training and testing